ichoosetoaccept/lonely-git-cleaner/README.md

 ## Configuration

-You can configure default behavior by creating a `.git-cleanuprc` file in your home directory:
+You can configure default behavior by creating a `.arboristrc` file in your home directory:

 ```json
 {